Her Campus Logo Her Campus Logo

 This movie was soul-crushing.
 It’s based on a true story and portrays the character Nic Sheff, who’s played by Chalamet.
 Beautiful Boy shows the ups and downs of addiction and how it can have a huge impact on both the person’s life and their family’s lives.
 This movie is really meaningful for “thought daughters,” because, not only does it raise awareness about Nic’s struggle with addiction, but it also teaches understanding, acceptance, and forgiveness.

 Nikki Sabet is an active member of Her Campus at Pace University.
-She is a current junior and a psychology major on the pre-medical track.
-Outside of Her Campus, Nikki is a part-time volunteer at Mount Sinai Hospital.
-She spends two days out of the week surveying patients and ensuring that they get the best care possible during their stay at the hospital.
-She is also involved in research at the hospital and is a part of the Pre-professional Health Society at Pace.
-Nikki's personal interests include fashion, music, and medicine.
+She is a current senior and a psychology major on the pre-medical track.
+Nikki has been involved in clinical research and is a part of the Pre-professional Health Society at Pace.
+Her personal interests include fashion, music, and medicine.
 She is always eager to spice up her style and try new styles whenever there is an opportunity.
-She likes thrifting as well.
-She enjoys listening to music on her free time, and she's become very passionate about pursuing her future career in healthcare.
+She likes K-pop and thrifting as well.
+She enjoys listening to music on her free time, and she is very passionate about pursuing her future career in healthcare.
 She hopes to go to medical school to become a doctor.